digital-asset/daml/docs/source/tools/sandbox.rst

 - ``ecdsa256.key``: the private key in PEM/DER/PKCS#1 format
 - ``ecdsa256.crt``: a self-signed certificate containing the public key, in PEM/DER/X.509 Certificate format

-Similarly, you can use the following command for EC 512-bit keys:
+Similarly, you can use the following command for ES512 keys:

 .. code-block:: none